Wines to Seek Out

 Badia a Coltibuono has long been a leader in organic viticulture, beginning their conversion in 1985, and receiving certification in 2000.
 There is a patient maturity to these wines that feels immune to fashion.
 They are Tuscany as the timeless idyll we wish to receive.
 There are two brands at work here: Badia a Coltibuono for the estate wines and Cultusboni, which operates on a négociant model.

-But I also love this estate for its “Super Tuscan” which – in an odd way – effectively kills that clumsy term once and for all.
-Montebello is everything Super Tuscans are not.
+The Chianti Classico Riserva anchors the lineup, but if there is a single wine that best summarizes the generous ethos of this estate, it is their Super Tuscan.
+"Montebello" is everything Super Tuscans are not.
 Typically, when you see Toscana IGT on a label, you know what’s coming: international grapes and anonymity.
 Instead, Montebello is Stucchi’s way of overcoming what he calls “varietal bias.”
 The indigenous reds used are all worth mentioning: Mammolo, Ciliegiolo, Pugnitello, Colorino, Sanforte, Malvasia Nera, Canaiolo, Fogliatonda and, yes, Sangiovese.
-The wine seduces with generous tones of bing cherry, walnut, crabapple blossom and a bit of raisin on the finish.
+The wine seduces with generous tones akin to bing cherries and walnut with a bit of dried fruit on the finish.
 The control of tannins — a hallmark of his work — makes it as forgiving as it is seductive.